How to END a speech with power and impact

 This, however, creates a unique opportunity.
 The human mind yearns for structure and defined limits – a clearly defined start and end.
 When we provide this to our listeners, they process what you say with less effort and find it easier to remember.

-You know how to start a speech, here’s how to maximise the end of your speech or presentation.
+You know how to start a speech, here’s how to end a speech or presentation.

 Last words linger.
 Don’t waste them

 The end of your talk is automatically a focal point for your audience.
-The last words you say provide you with a singular opportunity to embed a message into the mind of your listeners.
+Your last words to end a speech give you a singular opportunity to embed a message into the mind of your listeners.

-How often have you sat through a presentation that trails off at the end with no real point?
+How often have you sat through a presentation that trails off and ends a speech with no real point?
 It’s amazing how many presenters seem surprised by the ending of their own talk!
 The final slide comes up and the speaker says, “Oh um, I guess that’s it.
-So… any questions?”
+So…um, any questions?”

 And yet, the end of your presentation is your golden moment to leverage all the words you’ve said until then.